 An elegant design created by a renowned designer.

 If you’re looking for modern floor lamps that are also collectible designs, you can’t go wrong with the Floor Lamp A808.
 Designed by renowned designer Alvar Aalto in 1950, this stylish floor lamp will brighten any room in style.
 The metal base and stand feature a black or white leather cover, while the shade comes in polished brass or white painted steel.
-This modern floor lamp comes in three versions: white, black, or polished brass.
-Regardless of color palette, it’s a timeless design that looks great anywhere, from living rooms to home offices and bedrooms.
+This minimalistic floor lamp comes in three versions: white, black, or polished brass.
+Regardless of color palette, it’s a timeless design that looks great anywhere, from living rooms to a home office or a bedroom.

 A lamp designed with a fiberglass sphere.